 Unibet have been providing casino and gaming services for over 15 years and in this time they have developed a substantial feature with plenty of extras like casino guides and tournaments.

-They run lottery and poker products too, and since purchasing Maria Bingo in 2008 Unibet can also boast one of the best Bingo sites.
+They run poker products too, and since purchasing Maria Bingo in 2008 Unibet can also boast one of the best Bingo sites.

 It was all going so well.
 There has to be a drawback with any company and for Unibet it is their customer services and help section.
 I have yet to have anything better than a satisfactory experience with them.
 The staff are pleasant and knowledgeable but there doesn’t seem to be enough of them, well, for the UK market at least.

 Still, at least there are plenty of options and to their credit they are open 24/7.
 Freephone, live chat, and email are the main three methods of contact, but there is no obvious way to find the details.
-What you actually have to do is use their searchable FAQ – which is great to use from a functional perspective but contains some rubbish and irrelevant answers – search for your issue, and then at the bottom you will be given a contact option.
+What you actually have to do is use their searchable FAQ – which is great to use from a functional perspective but contains some rubbish and irrelevant answers – search for your issue, and then at the bottom you will be given a contact option if you haven’t found your answer.

 They are essentially forcing their customers to try to solve the issue themselves before contacting support.
 I can see why they would prefer this but it isn’t exactly a customer focussed move.
 Worse still, you can be waiting for 10 minutes for live chat, hours for an email response, and if you call you are often put on hold.
 Come on Unibet sort this out, it is a let down on what is otherwise a great service.